oscar-lima/pybullet_ros/README.md

 ## Installation

-The following instructions have been tested under ubuntu 16.04, 18.04 and kinetic, noetic ROS distributions.
+The following instructions have been tested under ubuntu 20.04 and ROS noetic.

 This wrapper requires that you have pybullet installed, you can do so by executing: